TheEnbyWitch/LunarViewer/README.md

 ## Known issues

+ - Linux doesn't have a File Select Dialog yet.
+The model needs to be loaded via a launch argument (like `LunarViewer ~/id1/progs/shambler.mdl`).
  - Sometimes when switching the render mode, the model's texture will get unloaded.
 Switching the render mode again a few times will fix it.
  - Models with animated textures (groupskins) are not supported yet
  - Models with groupframes are not supported yet